yxong05/tts/README.md

 **NOTE**: This is just a clone of [r9y9's awesome repository](https://github.com/r9y9/tacotron_pytorch).
 We have just added a few variations to `train.py` to accomodate our experiments.
-These versions are described below.
+These versions each work for a different approach in our project.
+The usage is described [here](https://github.com/Emotional-Text-to-Speech/dl-for-emo-tts#reproducibility-and-code).
 Please note that the train scripts do not change the original setup instructions or training commands in any manner.
 They are added just to aid in reproducibility of our experiments.

 - - -